 34. Food & drink photographer

 Food glorious food!
 Many restaurants and food manufacturers seek professional food photographers to capture delicious looking images.
-Food is a lovely genre to shoot and once the job has finished you can eat!
+Food photography is a lovely genre to shoot and once the job has finished you can eat!

 35. Product photographer

 Products come in all shapes and sizes from clothes to gifts.
 Product photographers predominately work in the studio but can also shoot out on location depending on the subject.
+Jewellery photography is one area that is in high demand.

 36. Start a YouTube channel